nhaliday/lloyd/roompicks/roompicks.md

         require any of the above to move on-campus at the first opportunity or relinquish their office at that time. iii.
-In order to guarantee that at least two health ads (rising juniors or higher) are offered residence on campus each year, the following lockout protocol shall be in effect during the first on-campus round of end-of-year
+In order to guarantee that at least two health ads (rising juniors or higher) are offered residence on campus each year the following lockout protocol shall be in effect at end-of-year
-        roompicks: after the seniors have finished picking and the number of rooms allotted to juniors has been determined (taking into account 2.e and 3.e.iii), the Secretary will iterate through the junior roster.
-Before each junior pick, the Secretary must consider how many health ads are not guaranteed a spot on campus (either having already picked one or being a UCC or a UCC's roommate), and consider how many rooms need to be set aside to get to two health ads (1 if either only 1 more health ad is required, or the next health ad pick is two health ads rooming together, and 2 otherwise), and move onto the first health ad pick if there are only that many rooms left for juniors.
+        roompicks: after the seniors have finished picking and the number of junior and sophomore rooms (rooms to be picked by a junior or sophomore) has been determined (taking into account 2.e and 3.e.iii), the Secretary will iterate through the junior roster.
+Before each junior pick the Secretary must take the following protocol into account: the junior health ad with the highest cardpick must be offered to pick the next room if, when filling the designated junior rooms,\

-          Situations where this is not sufficient to ensure 2 health ads are rooming on-campus (if there's only 1 junior health ad for example, but some senior health ads) are resolved at the secretary's discretion.

-f.
-Screwed-over seniors receive elevated picks below BOC reps.
+        \
+        (\# of junior rooms left to be picked) - (\# of rooms guaranteed to junior UCCs who haven't picked yet) + (\# of health ads already known to be living on campus next year) + (\# of junior UCCs or their roommates who haven't picked yet but are health ads),\
+        \
+        is less than or equal to 2.

 <div class="bylawheading">